HarbyElectro/CAE_GAN_Vectorization/README.md

 # Acknowledgment

+## Acknowledgment

-This repository was developed as part of research on AI-guided visual data vectorization, efficient multimedia storage, and semantic retrieval using learned latent representations.
+This repository was developed as part of a PhD research work focused on AI-guided visual data vectorization, efficient multimedia storage, and semantic retrieval using learned latent representations.

+This work is associated with **BAMLab Research** and was conducted under the supervision of **Prof. Farhana Zulkernine**.